If you work from home, for example lesson planning, administration, or occasional private clients, then you can normally claim a tax deduction.

 Employees including Company Directors

-If you wish to claim actual expenses then the rules are:
+If the employer wishes to pay actual expenses then the rules are:

-- You can claim metered Gas, Electricity and Water – note you don’t need a separate meter but there must be extra units used as a result of working from home
+- You can claim business use of metered Gas, Electricity and Water – note you don’t need a separate meter but there must be extra units used as a result of working from home

 - Costs of business telephone calls